ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

     Optimal weights normalized [bootstrap]:  [0.27 0.73]

-As discussed in previously, this weights, properly levered achieve the optimal growth rate.
+As discussed in previously, this weights, properly levered, achieve the optimal growth rate.

 ### Backtest